fatmasenagenc/funravel/README.md

 # Funravel

-Planning a trip for an event outside your city can be really time consuming and hard.
-Funravel is a mobile app which suggests users events and calculates total cost of their events which is further away from where they live.
-The app redirects users to the booking websites after generating a travel plan for the event.
-Users can give information about their favorite events, favorite singers etc. The application would give notifications about incoming events they would like.
-Users can create posts about their travels and activities to share them with other users.
-To finance the application, in-app advertisements and booking, ticket website commissions are used.
+Unravel, travel and have fun!

+Planning a trip for an event outside your city can be time-consuming and hard.
+Funravel wants to optimise this planning time spent, by suggesting to users a travel plan for an event and calculating the total cost of their travel, including accommodation and transportation.
+Essentially, Funravel is an event-based travel optimization mobile application.
+Funravel also aims to connect users with each other who do not want to attend these events all by themselves.
+Overall, it wants to reduce time spent on the planning of far-away events as much as possible with the possibility of group planning.

 ## Group Members